Phone-GWP-group

 Consider cultural preferences

-Ensure choices are suitable for all regions / sales territories
+Ensure choices are suitable for all regions and sales territories

-It is also important to remember that colours can have cultural meanings attached to them.
+It is also important to remember that colours can carry cultural meanings.
 The implications of different colours are fundamental when launching products into new markets or shipping internationally.

 You must consider culture and heritage when creating packaging for specific regions or if you have strong sales in a particular country.
 An oft-cited example is that the colour red represents good luck in China.